lvaylet/dotfiles/install-and-rice-i3.md

 command=/usr/share/i3blocks/volume 5 pulse
 ```

-Confirm the volume indicator works as expected with `pavu` application.
+Confirm the volume indicator works as expected with `pavu` or `rhythmbox`.

-Finally, add icons by copying them from the Font Awesome Cheat Sheet:
+Finally, you can add icons by copying them from the Font Awesome Cheat Sheet:

 ```
 [disk]